-PG Certificate, PG Diploma or full MA – Which should I choose?
+PG Certificate or MA – Which should I choose?

-Which qualification you choose will depend on how intensely you would like to study, and how much time you are willing to commit.
-It is possible to start off with the PG Certificate only and then progress to the Diploma or Masters at a later date by adding on blocks of study.
+Which qualification you choose will depend on how long you would like to study, and how much time you are willing to commit.
+It is possible to start off with the PG Certificate and then progress to the Masters at a later date by adding on blocks of study.
 Block A (60 credits) leads to the PG Certificate; Blocks A, B & C lead to the Masters.

 What is the most popular route to completing the MA?

 Most of our students choose to complete the MA over 3 years, taking Block A in year 1, Block B in year 2 and Block C in year 3 to spread the workload.
 You can study Block A over two years if preferred; two blocks can be taken in one year for a more intensive study experience (not available 2023-24).